Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-\citet{ZShuFG2020} and \citet{JShangECCV2020} also considered a depth loss (eq. \eqref{eq:errorD}) like \citep{XZengICCV2019}.
-The first authors also added the normals error but regularised the output depth with a 3DMM.
-They also minimised the difference between the estimated depth map and the depth map obtained from a 3DMM-reconstruction $\mathbf{x}(\vec{\alpha},\vec{\delta})$, where $\vec{\alpha}$ and $\vec{\delta}$ are the shape and expression 3DMM parameters estimated from the input image with a pre-trained network.
+Other works \citep{XZengICCV2019,SelaICCV2017,ZShuFG2020,JShangECCV2020} estimated a depth map from the input 2D image and, therefore, their reconstruction loss is the difference between the predicted and the ground truth depths maps. \citet{XZengICCV2019} and \citet{SelaICCV2017} also included the $L_1$ error between the normals as in eq. \eqref{eq:errorN} to avoid over-sharpened estimations produced by the $L_1$ loss in the depth error function. \citet{ZShuFG2020} also added a normals error but further regularised the output depth map with a 3DMM by minimising the difference between the estimated depth map and the depth map obtained from a 3DMM-reconstruction estimated with a pre-trained network.
 In contrast, \citet{JShangECCV2020} used the depth error as an additional multi-view consistency loss to ensure depth consistency across the three input images.
-The designed depth consistency loss is very similar to the image consistency loss (eq. \eqref{eq:pcConsistency_JShangECCV2020}) but the synthesised depth map from the adjacent view are scaled to rectify the difference of scale in both depth maps.

-To also train the network on face recognition, \citet{FLiuCVPR2018} added to the Euclidean loss a softmax loss that served as a face identification error. \citet{BhagavatulaICCV2017} added an Euclidean loss over the 2D regressed landmarks so the network also learned to estimate the 2D landmarks over the input image.